 - All information contained in this document is correct at the time of publication.
 However, the Cliburn reserves the right to make any changes if circumstances dictate.

-Video submissions must be 15 to 20 minutes in length and include one virtuosic etude, one movement of a Classical sonata, and one expressive Romantic work, selected from the lists provided for the Competition Preliminary and Quarterfinal Rounds.
+Video submissions must be 15 to 20 minutes in length and include one virtuosic etude, one movement of a Classical sonata, and one one lyrical work similar to a nocturne, intermezzo, or song without words, selected from the lists provided for the Competition Preliminary and Quarterfinal Rounds.
 Works performed in the screening videos can be repeated during the Competition rounds.
 The video must be filmed with both the pianist’s face and hands in the frame at all times.
 Recordings may be paused between each repertoire selection.
 Each work on the video must be a continuous and unedited performance.
 Videos must be filmed within six months of submission.

 Preliminary Round (24 competitors)